Spread the word...Respect the Mountain....Respect fellow riders...Respect yourself

 We encourage visitors to make comments, observations and help promote ethical behavior on the slopes.
 Please email us at CustomerService@Jaaminc.com*

-I agree that there needs to be MUCH more awareness about common courtesy on the lifts lines.
-I am tired of clueless people who wait right next to the loading area.
+I agree that there needs to be much more awareness about common courtesy on the lifts lines.
+I am tired of people who wait right next to the loading area.
 The worst seem to be parents with their young kids.
 They let chairs go by while they herd the kids together.
 In the meantime everyone behind them waits.
 Not only are they rude to everyone else but they are showing a poor example to the kids.
-Wake up parents...some of us are there to get runs in!

 - Faith R. -Truckee, CA

 It seems that boarders have a blind spot when they are riding and they assume everyone else should look out for them.
-Seriously I wish the resorts would clamp down on recklessness of both boarders and skiers.
+Seriously I wish the resorts would do more to remind everyone, skiers and boarders alike to keep their head and view active.

 -Carter P. Vail, CO